Rainfall in the last year

-The diagram below shows the rainfall and levels of water in the rivers, reservoirs and underground in our area, for the last month.
+The diagram below shows the rainfall and levels of water in the rivers, aquifers and reservoirs in our area, for the last month.

 May 2017 Water situation summary

-- Most river flows were still below their long term averages in May, aside from after a few periods of heavy rainfall.
+- Most river flows were below their long term averages in May, aside from after a few periods of heavy rainfall.
 The Teddington Target Flow remained at 800 megalitres/day during the month in agreement with the the Environment Agency.

 - Reservoir storage on the 31 May 2017 for London as a whole was 97% (Thames Valley 98% & Lee Valley 92%) and Farmoor storage was 97%.